pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 <%= render "collection.json" %>
 ```

-### Get a collection's photos
+### Get photos in a collection

-Retrieve a collection's photos.
+Use the command below to retrieve a collection's photos.

 ```
 GET /collections/:id/photos